WordPress and Blogging Glossary

 Piece of code which is used to modify the software in order to change its function.
 This code will extend or alter the functionality of the affected software application.
 Until version 1.2, WordPress used hack-based extension system.
 After the mentioned version, WP started using a Plugin API with hooks for extensions.

 Hacking has become a synonym of malicious acts related to computers and it’s mostly recognized as breaking into a computer system without permission.
 It is important to know that hacking is not always illegal change of software as mentioned before.
 To learn more about history of the term, visit Wikipedia pages.

 A hash value is a result of transforming a simple string of characters into a totally different, unrecognizable value.
-The function takes any number of characters and it codes it into a fixed-sized value which is known as hash value.
+The function takes any number of characters and codes it into a fixed-sized value which is known as the hash value.
 It is unique to each input and is often used in cryptography because it is hard to know the original value when you only have the hash one.

 A company which provides infrastructure for all information you want to publish online.